mikelove/hier_mod_rna/index.md

   or *estimated count* of fragments
 * Why estimated?
 Because some fragments cannot be uniquely associated with genes or isoforms
-* Clever and fast algorithms for probabalistically assigning these
+* Clever and fast algorithms for probabilistically assigning
 * Assume we have integer counts $K_{ij}$ of unique fragments or from rounding estimated counts